FinRegOnt derived from the Hedge Fund Regulation ontology (HFR).

 The semantic approach to compliance implements a hierarchy of defined classes for filing requirements, exceptions, and classification.

 Rather than having endless spreadsheets, we load the regulation into the ontology.
-Querying from regulation to implementation shows the classes, where a particular requirement has been implemented.
+Querying from regulation to implementation shows the classes where a particular requirement has been implemented.

-Jayzed Data Models Inc. has consulted major
+Jayzed Data Models Inc. consulted major North America, Europe, and Asia banks since 1999.

-Jurgen Ziemer was an IBM Industry Models, Banking Data Warehouse Consultant for 6 ½ years.
-Leading data architecture for Bank compliance projects since Basel II in 2003.
+Jurgen Ziemer was an IBM Industry Models, Banking Data Warehouse Consultant for 6 ½ years—leading data architecture for Bank compliance projects since Basel II in 2003.

 I converted from data modeling to ontologies three years ago.
 Using OWL, I can define business constraints as axioms of the class structure.
 Executable business rules can be formulated in defined classes and semantic web rules.
 Traditional architecture has all these components separately (RDBMS, ETL, rules engine …).
 Different metadata representations make it so hard to integrate.